chetan-co/Dictionary-App/README.md

 React-Dictionary-App 📑...

 Features of Dictionary App:-
-Search Bar

-1.Allow users to input words for which they want definitions.
+1.Search Bar Allow users to input words for which they want definitions.

 2.Provide suggestions as the user types (autocomplete).
 Word Details